 Dr Zahra Rattray

 I am a pharmacist by training and my research interests lie in translating novel drug delivery systems of the lab to future therapeutics.
 My research is focused on understanding how formulation characteristics dictate the biological fate of medicines when administered.
-My lab designs innovative technologies to better understand how new nanomedicines interact with biological systems.
+My lab designs innovative analytical pipelines and technologies to better understand how new nanomedicines interact with biological systems.
 Interdisciplinary research is key to the success in my field, and Strathclyde’s emphasis on working across the interface of disciplines makes it a dynamic and ideal institution for me to set up my research group.